AzathAnver/wpp/README.md

 ├── osadd/          # (users check in OS default group) ├── auth.env        # Authentication environment variables
 ├── category.json   # Category mappings
-├── details.txt     # Reference / data file
+├── details.txt     # Reference/data file
 ├── nctest2.py      # Test script
 ├── newl.py         # Test script
 └── Notes.txt       # Documentation notes

 🚀 Scripts Overview
-Folder / Script	Description	: Input
-adduser/	Adds email IDs to groups mentioned in the input.
+Folder / Script	Description: Input adduser/	Adds email IDs to groups mentioned in the input.
 CSV file: clientname, email.
-If the email ID is not present, then it will search for the username and add the email ID to that group brand/	Add brands under a client.
+If the email ID is not present, then it will search for the username and add the email ID to that group brand./	Add brands under a client.
 CSV file: marketname,clientname,brandname, category. client/	Checks if a client exists in the hierarchy.
 If not present, attempts to add it.
 Returns 409 or 443 if already exists.
 Inline (within script) / API group/	Creates groups based on client names.
-TXT file: clientname market/	Assigns clients to specific markets.
+TXT file: clientname .
+If the Group is already present, then it will skip to the next. market/	Assigns clients to specific markets.
 TXT file: clientname auth.env	Handles authentication (credentials, tokens, etc.).